My favorite trick for Google Home and how to find it

-Say "Hey, Google, good morning" to your Google Home smart speaker and it will spring into action.
+Say "Hey, Google, good morning" to your Google Home ($100 at Best Buy) smart speaker and it will spring into action.
 The built-in Google Assistant will greet you, tell you the time, the weather forecast for the day, and it will catch you up on your calendar, then start playing the news.

 Routines help Google Assistant act like a well trained human assistant.
 With one command, you can turn on your smart lights, play music, adjust your connected thermostat and more.
 While preprogrammed options like the "good morning" routine can be great, the feature offers a lot of depth including scheduling, custom commands and custom responses.

 To make use of routines, you need the Google Home app and a device with Google Assistant.
 The app is available for iOS and Android.
 Google Assistant is built in to modern Android phones.
-Routines also work on smart speakers like the original Google Home or the newer Nest Mini, smart displays like the Nest Hub, or even tablets or iPhones if you download Google Assistant.
+Routines also work on smart speakers like the original Google Home or the newer Nest Mini ($50 at Best Buy), smart displays like the Nest Hub ($90 at Best Buy), or even tablets or iPhones ($699 at Apple) if you download Google Assistant.

 Open the app and log in with a Google account, and you'll see a Routines button at the top.
 Click it to see the list of preset options.
 Tap one and it will spring into action.
 These are great options to get a sense for what routines can do.
 Hit Manage routines at the bottom to start customizing.
 You'll see that same list of presets in this menu as well.
 Here, you can customize each of those presets to your liking, or you can start your own from scratch.